RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
 ```
+4.4.0
+- Added mode that allows stat modifications to apply even if the artifact is disabled
+  - This means no sudden drops in difficulty if you disable it mid-run
+  - There`s a config option for this, and it`s disabled by default (ie the old behaviour)

 4.3.2
 - Re-Added a configuration file for this
   - Tweak-able values include: when and how the algorithm decides to learn, mutation rates and limits